Homotopy, Symmetry, and Non-Hermitian Band Topology: Fragile and stable topology

 The charge $-1$ in $\pi_1\left[GL_N(\mathbb R)\right]=\mathbb Z_2$ can be understood as a $2\pi$ rotation of a pair of real eigenvectors, via the natural map $\pi_1\left[GL_2(\mathbb R)\right]\to \pi_1\left[GL_N(\mathbb R)\right]$.
 Without loss of generality, we take the real eigenvalues fixed to be $1,-1$.
 Now let us add a pair of complex eigenvalues at $i,-i$.
 The topological phase with charge $-1$ can be understood as the following loop of matrices:

 Here

 where $ \mathbf1_{2}$ is the $2\times 2$ identity matrix.
 When $\theta$ goes from $0$ to $2\pi$, the first two real eigenvectors perform a $2\pi$ rotation in the plane they span.
 The Hamiltonian goes back to itself after the rotation $H_0(0)=H_0(2\pi)=D_0$ (this is why we call it a loop of matrices).
+Notice, if we replace $\theta$ by $k_x$ and treat $H_0(k_x)$ as a Bloch Hamiltonian in one dimension, then the top-left blocks in $D_0$ and $V_0$ carry the same topology as the model studied in \cite{guo2021experimental}.

 Now we want to show that this loop of matrices $H_0(\theta)$ can be continuously deformed via a family of loops $H_t(\theta)$ into the constant loop

 without gap closing.
 To do so, we demonstrate that we can gradually deform the loop $V_0(\theta)$ via a family of loops $V_t(\theta)$ (continuous in both $t$ and $\theta$, $V_t(\theta)\in GL_4(\mathbb R)$) to a new loop $V_1(\theta)$: